valdavole/automation-diy/README.md

 *[Čti v češtině / Read in Czech](README.cz.md)*

-A homemade, open-source engine-building, dyno, vehicle, and lap-time simulator inspired by the "Automation"-style car tycoon genre.
+An open-source engine-building, dyno, vehicle, and lap-time simulator inspired by the "Automation"-style car tycoon genre.

 Build an engine from the crankshaft up, run it on a virtual dyno, test its cooling under manual throttle, measure 0–100 km/h or 0–60 mph and top speed, then send the car through a deterministic 3.605 km Track Simulation.
 Engine sound is generated procedurally and reacts live to RPM, throttle, cylinder count, aspiration, and crank type.